 Improper usage of fine collected from employees.

 Failure of employee to display notice containing such abstracts of this Act and of the rules made.

 Punishable with fine which may extend 3000/- rupees

 Whoever obstructs an Inspector in the discharge of his duties under this Act

-Whoever willfully refuses to produce on the demand of an Inspector any register or other document.
+Whoever wilfully refuses to produce on the demand of an Inspector any register or other document.

-Whoever refuses or willfully neglects to afford an Inspector any reasonable facility for making any entry, inspection, examination, supervision, or inquiry authorized by or under this Act
+Whoever refuses or wilfully neglects to afford an Inspector any reasonable facility for making any entry, inspection, examination, supervision, or inquiry authorized by or under this Act

 Whoever repeats the same offence committed before.